jacobdeane/blog/content/blog/why-smart-homes-arent-the-future-we-were-promised-yet.md

 title: Why smart homes aren't the future we were promised.
 Yet.
 date: 2019-05-26T20:38:15.671Z
 category: technology
+other_categories:
+  - smart-home
+  - home-automation
+  - iot
+hero_image: ../assets/google-voice-assistant.jpeg
+excerpt: The problem with smart homes is that they are not in fact very smart, at least not in their current form.
+This post breaks down the current state of home automation and offers a glimpse at what the future might hold.
 ---
 The idea of an intelligent home that understands your behaviour and routines – automatically controlling lighting, climate, entertainment and looking after your security – used to be science fiction.
 Now we are living in the future and it kind of sucks.
 Here are a few things I think are wrong with the current smart home reality.